 - Declaration of compliance and Statement of Non-disqualification

-The Singapore incorporation services are well versed with the Singapore company registration process and advise their clients in preparation of incorporation documents and the filing of an application.
+The company secretarial services in Singapore that provides incorporation services are well versed with its process.
+They provide accurate advice for the preparation of incorporation documents and the filing of an application.
 Normally, they take few hours to half day to cover all the eventualities and register a sole proprietorship in Singapore.